 By the late 19th century, warmer spring weather saw workers take to the streets as May Day was reborn in America as a socialist movement celebrating workers' rights and collective bargaining power.

-Today - most notably in Union Square in New York City - hundreds still gather each year to protest the ever-widening pay gap between business leaders and workers.
+Most notably in Union Square in New York City, hundreds still gather each year to protest the ever-widening pay gap between business leaders and workers.

-May Day demonstrations are also prominent throughout the capital cities of Europe, where worker's rights have long been championed by a variety of socialist movements.
+Today, despite having its origins in the US as a labor protest, May Day demonstrations are more predominant throughout the capital cities of Europe, where worker's rights have long been championed by a variety of socialist movements.

 More information about May Day around the Web:

-Day - How it all started, including typical May Day
+Day - Find out how it all started, including typical May Day

 events & celebrations worldwide with related photos and